 Having said that, previous research has shown that a larger influx of asylum seekers is positively related with more support for the radical right (e.g. Arzheimer 2009; Kessler and Freeman 2005; but see also Arzheimer and Carter, 2006).
 However, studies addressing this relationship are largely restricted to the country-level and generally draw on cross-sectional data collected before the 2015 European refugee crisis.
 Research addressing the influx of asylum seekers in local residential areas and its consequences for people’s voting intentions is scarce.
 Dustmann, Vasiljeva and Damm (2019) showed that the allocation of larger refugee shares in Danish municipalities in the 1980’s and 1990’s was related with higher vote shares for anti-immigration parties.
 Dinas and colleagues (2019) demonstrated that the massive but transient inflow of refugees on Aegean islands during the 2015 European refugee crisis fuelled support for the extreme-right on these islands.
 Besides focusing on relatively large geographical units, both studies employed a macro-level approach – i.e., focusing on vote shares, rather than individual voting intensions and changes thereof over time – which does not allow to empirically assess underlying mechanisms for this relationship.

 In this study, we aim to contribute to earlier research in two ways.
-Taking advantage of individual-level longitudinal panel data, we will first examine whether Dutch voters who have been exposed to a sudden and unexpected influx of asylum seekers in their local neighbourhood are more or less likely to change their voting intention to the PVV than voters who have not been exposed to asylum seekers in their neighbourhood.
+Taking advantage of individual-level longitudinal panel data, we will first examine whether Dutch voters who have been exposed to a sudden and unexpected influx of asylum seekers in their local neighbourhood are more (or less) likely to change their voting intention to the PVV than voters who have not been exposed to an inflow of asylum seekers in their neighbourhood.
 Second, we aim to explain any observed relationship between the influx of asylum seekers in the neighbourhood and support for the radical right.

 A positive relationship between the two phenomena may be explained by the threat mechanism (e.g. Blalock 1967; Coser 1956; Quillian 1995) stating that an increasing ethnic outgroup size fosters feelings of economic and cultural ethnic group threat, and consequently, anti-immigration attitudes which are the central attitudinal driving force behind support for the radical right (e.g. Ivarsflaten 2008; Rydgren 2007).
 At the same time, residential proximity to ASCs may lead to contact with asylum seekers (Blau 1994).
 Positive intergroup contact stimulates interethnic tolerance (Allport 1954; Pettigrew and Tropp 2011), which can be linked to lower levels of support for the radical right.
 The few, cross-sectional studies putting both mechanisms to the test, found support for both the threat and the positive contact mechanism, albeit weaker for the latter (Green et al. 2015; Rydgren 2008; Savelkoul et al. 2017).
-We are the first to test both the threat and (positive) contact mechanisms simultaneously from a longitudinal perspective, using individual-level panel data in the context of the refugee crisis.
+We are the first to test both the threat and positive contact mechanisms simultaneously from a longitudinal perspective, using individual-level panel data in the context of the refugee crisis.